 It’s been two days since you asked a coworker to look through your draft, but you haven’t heard anything from him yet.
 If you find yourself starting to anxiously obsess, thinking, He thinks I’m dumb, or My drafts are always bad and never worth reading, or He’s not responding because I’m a horrible employee that’s about to get fired, your self-talk has become self-destructive.

-Nagging thoughts like these are one of the reasons we teamed up and spent the last three years studying the science of emotions — and their intersection with our lives at work — for our new book.
+Nagging thoughts like these are one of the reasons we teamed up and spent the last three years studying the science of emotions — and their intersection with our lives at work — for our new book, No Hard Feelings: The Secret Power of Embracing Emotions at Work.

 This obsessive kind of negative thinking is called rumination.
 It happens when our minds wander towards the negative events in the past or the possibility of negative events in the future.
 Rumination shouldn’t be confused with healthy reflection, during which we analyze specific elements of a problem to better understand it.
 When we ruminate, we’re not focusing on solutions, we’re fixating on the problems (or potential problems) themselves.